 Top Tips

-- Use plain yogurt for making kadhi.
+1. If using yogurt instead of buttermilk, opt for plain yogurt only.
 Do NOT use flavored or sweetened yogurt.

-- Ideally, the yogurt should be slightly sour for best results.
+2. Ideally, the yogurt should be slightly sour for best results.
 Yogurt sitting in the fridge for a few days is usually sour.
 Use this yogurt, not the fresh one you got from the supermarket today.
-Or add a little lemon juice at the end to the kadhi.

-- While making the batter for the pakoras, don't add too much water, too suddenly.
+3. While making the batter for the pakoras, don't add too much buttermilk or water, too suddenly.
 The aim is to make a thick batter so that the pakoras turn out round and plump.
+Whisk some buttermilk into the ingredients, check the consistency, then whisk again till it's just right.

-- Fry the pakoras in medium-hot oil to cook them well from inside.
+4. Fry the pakoras in medium-hot oil to cook them well from inside.
 If the oil is smoking hot, the pakoras will brown on the outside quickly but remain under-cooked inside.
+Also, don't crowd the pakoras in the hot oil or the temperature will drop.

-- Stir constantly while bringing the sauce to a boil on the stovetop.
+5. Top Tip: Stir constantly while bringing the sauce to a boil on the stovetop.
 This is the secret to a smooth sauce.
 If you don't do this properly, the chickpea flour in the yogurt will form lumps, or worse, the yogurt itself will curdle.
 Not very appealing.
 To avoid this, keep stirring!
-This is, of course, not required when you use your instant pot to make the kadhi.

 More Vegetarian Rice Recipes